10 days through spa country in Western Australia

 Day 2: Perth to Margaret River

-Situated close to the tip of Cape Naturaliste and facing peaceful Bunker Bay, the Pullman Bunker Bay Resort is an easy three hour drive from Perth.
+Situated close to the tip of Cape Naturaliste and facing peaceful Bunker Bay, the Pullman Bunker Bay Resort is an easy three-hour drive from Perth.
 This Margaret River retreat exudes an "at one with nature" feel, with villas surrounded by native bush and grassy stretches.
 Above the heated infinity pool and ocean-glimpsing bar-restaurant is the day spa.
-In a scented, restful atmosphere, nurturing staff use ergonomic tables to execute a blend of firm, muscle-knot-melting therapy with heavenly, relaxing touch.
+In a scented, restful atmosphere, nurturing staff use ergonomic tables to execute a blend of firm, muscle-knot-melting therapy with a heavenly, relaxing touch.
 There are also hydrating body cocoons, scrubs using native Australian wildflowers, foot masks and organic facials for both men and women.
 Later, follow the boardwalk through a wetland area to the empty beach, or attend a yoga class.
 Dine in-house at the Other Side of the Moon restaurant and book a sunset sitting to soak up the dreamy views.

 Day 3: Margaret River region